public-assembly/public-assembly-docs/docs/guides/exploring-git-locally.md

 > Unpacking objects: 100% (1/1), done.
 ```

-Change the current working directory to the newly cloned repository folder.
+Change (cd) to the newly cloned repository folder as the current working directory.

 ```bash
 $ cd hello-world